-Ms. Swan is proud to serve as an elected Assembly District Delegate to the California Democratic Party for AD 43 (Laura Friedman's district), elected Democratic National Committee (“DNC”) Biden delegate for CA 28 (Adam Schiff’s district); and as the elected vice president of political, legislative, and endorsement for the Glendale Democratic Club.
-She is an appointed member of the Resolutions Committee of the California Democratic Party.
-The Los Angeles County Democratic Party (“LACDP”) honored Ms. Swan at the Franklin & Eleanor Roosevelt Awards 2021 as a Democrat of the Year for AD 43.
-She was honored to receive the award in recognition of volunteering and outstanding grassroots activism.
+Ms. Swan is proud to serve as an elected Assembly District Delegate and Executive Board member to the California Democratic Party (“CADEM”) for AD 44 (AD 43 prior to redistricting) Laura Friedman's district; elected Democratic National Committee (“DNC”) Biden delegate for CA 30 (CA 28 prior to redistricting) Adam Schiff’s district; and as the elected Vice President of political, legislative, and endorsement for the Glendale Democratic Club.
+She is an appointed Vice Chair of the CADEM Resolutions Committee.
+Ms. Swan is an Ex-Officio member of the Los Angeles County Democratic Party (“LACDP”), also known as the Los Angeles County Democratic Central Committee.
+She is an Executive Board member of the Democratic Party of the San Fernando Valley (“DPSFV”) affiliated through the Glendale Democratic Club.
+Ms. Swan was honored by LACDP at the Franklin & Eleanor Roosevelt Awards 2021 as a Democrat of the Year for AD 43.
+In 2022, Ms. Swan was honored by DPSFV at the Truman Awards as a Volunteer of the Year for the Glendale Democratic Club.
+In 2023, she was honored as Member of the Year for the Los Angeles Stonewall Democratic Club.
+She was honored to receive these awards in recognition of volunteering and outstanding grassroots activism.

 Ms. Swan upholds the highest ethical standards and achievements.
 She is an active member of California’s preeminent legal advocacy organizations for injured workers, the California Applicants’ Attorneys Association (“CAAA”), and regional chapter, the Southern California Applicants’ Attorneys Association (“SCAAA”).
+Ms. Swan is the Chair of the CAAA LGBTQ+ Subcommittee.
 She is a member in good standing of the United States District Court for the Central District of California, and California state courts including the Supreme Court of the State of California, as well as the California State Bar.

 From August 2002 through August 2003, Ms. Swan served as a law clerk/research attorney in an honors program for two judges at the Stanley Mosk, Los Angeles Civil Superior Courthouse.
 In May 2002, Ms. Swan graduated from Pepperdine University School of Law, cum laude, in the top 9% of the class.
 She received Cali and Witkin Awards for the highest grade in multiple classes.
 She is a Dean’s Scholarship Recipient, a member of the Dean’s List, and the prestigious Pepperdine Law Review.
 Her law review contribution was selected by her peers as the best student contribution and received the Robert Sorenson Award.
 Another scholarly contribution authored by Ms. Swan was recognized by Governor, Gray Davis, in a letter of commendation for being awarded first place in the Pepperdine University School of Law’s 2002 Nathan Burkan Memorial Competition.